apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>backupMethod records the backup method information for this backup.
+<p>Records the backup method information for this backup.
 Refer to BackupMethod for more details.</p>
 </td>
 </tr>